Eileen Gu sparks praise and debate after thanking China in farewell post - KTVZ

 “Thank you China,” complete with a Chinese flag and a heart emoji, might seem like an innocuous enough farewell message from China’s Winter Olympics superstar Eileen Gu.

-After winning two gold medals, countless hearts and substantial fame and fortune, the San Francisco-born and raised freeski prodigy is wrapping up her months-long stay in China, where she is known as Gu Ailing.
+After winning two gold medals, countless hearts and substantial fame and fortune, the American-born freeski prodigy is wrapping up her months-long stay in China, where she is known as Gu Ailing.

 It is an anticipated departure — the 18-year-old is heading to Stanford in the fall, having deferred her entry for a year to focus on the Olympic Games.